 Measles is just a plane ride away from those living in the U.S. Making sure you have received two MMR (measles, mumps, rubella) vaccines will help protect those who are too young to be vaccinated.

 Whooping cough (pertussis) can be very serious, especially in newborns.
 It is recommended that pregnant women receive this vaccine during each pregnancy to help pass protection to their baby.
 Fathers, siblings, grandparents, and other close contacts of newborns should also be vaccinated.

 Posters are available to order for free.
 Posters are 24" x 12".
-Download the "For the Public" order form on the Order Printed Immunization Materials website.
+Download the order form: Immunization Materials (PDF: 83KB/5 pages).
+Posters are listed on page 2.